bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version     Description
-    2014-10-03  Add any/all, multi-value for select list and radio button attributes 2014-09-27  Correct error reporting
+    2014-10-04  Add sent/not sent a campaign, and clicked/did not click any link 2014-10-03  Add any/all, multi-value for select list and radio button attributes 2014-09-27  Correct error reporting
     2014-09-26  Pull Request #1